 One surprising thing is the fact that when I ran the Acid3 test to check IE9 and it consistently scored a 95/100.
 I thought Microsoft made huge efforts to make the browser standards compliant!
 I thought the results must be wrong so I refreshed a few times and received the same score.
 I was pretty sure I remembered other browsers doing better so I checked a few.
 Chrome, Opera and Safari got 100/100 and Firefox got 97/100.

 Finally, the big test.
 Benchmarking.
-I used FutureMark’s Pacekeeper for the tests.
+I used the now defunct FutureMark’s Pacekeeper for the tests.
 I was surprised that out of the five browsers I tested on my computer, IE9 came in third.
 My machine is a Quad Core Intel Q6600 running Windows 7 64 bit with 8 gigs of RAM.

 In true Internet Explorer fashion, IE9 just doesn’t live up to the hype.